 Sex and the City was so influential that HBO essentially tried to create a guy version of it with Entourage, which while popular has not nearly had the same impact.

 Every anti-hero led drama from Mad Men to Breaking Bad owes a debt to The Sopranos.
 The late, great James Gandolfini played Tony Soprano, a New Jersey Italian mob boss who goes to a psychologist looking for help dealing with the stress of being the head of a criminal organization and a family.

 While the show could be very dark and violent, it also delivered plenty of humor.
 Fans of Scorsese films won’t want to miss it.
 Just expect to get the theme song stuck in your head for weeks.

 This is another show that just seems more relevant now than it did when it premiered given how weird and dysfunctional the political climate has gotten.
-It also features plenty of fun cameos including one by former vice president Joe Biden.
+It also features plenty of fun cameos, including one by President Joe Biden.

 Get the latest updates, reviews and unmissable series to watch and more!